ncw/oauthproxy/README.md

 ## rclone configuration ##

+First make sure your oauth credentials allow the redirect URL of `http://127.0.0.1:53682/` as this is what rclone uses.
+If you don't set this then the authorization process will fail mysteriously.

-You now need to configure rclone to use the new oauth proxy.
+Now you need to configure rclone to use the new oauth proxy.

 You'll need to configure the config by hand and you'll rclone 1.37 or a beta to use this.